nemster/radix_pump/README.md

 `<COIN_NAME>` is the name to assign to the new coin.
 This is checked against all of the previously created coins' names and all of the names forbidden by the component owner.
 `<COIN_ICON_URL>` is the URL of the image to assign as icon to the new coin; it must be a valid URL.
 `<COIN_DESCRIPTION>` is a descriptive text that is added to the coin metadata (can be empty).
+`<COIN_SUPPLY>` is the initial supply of the new coin.
+It is not be possible to incease the supply later but it can be reduced by burning coins.

 The coin creator receives a creator badge that can be later used to:
 - add new metadata to the coin